Social Infrastructure: How shared spaces make communities work

 MICRA is a leading research centre carrying out multidisciplinary research into fundamental questions about ageing and society through collaborative research.
 MICRA is a partner in the Ambition for Ageing programme.

-The full report and 4-page summary briefing are available to download from the top right of this page.
+The full report and 4-page summary briefing are available to download below.